 Registered Maine Coon breeders incur far higher breeding costs than their non registered breeder counterparts, or backyard breeders.
 If you buy from a registered breeder, expect to pay a higher rate for your kitten.

 Reasons why registered breeders incur higher costs:

-- They feed their cats and kittens on a high quality dry food diet, which costs more.
-This specialised diet ensures their cats get the nutrients and vitamins their bodies need, to operate at optimal health levels.
+- They feed their cats and kittens on a high-quality dry food diet, which costs more.
+This specialized diet ensures their cats get the nutrients and vitamins their bodies need, to operate at optimal health levels.
 Click here to see which Maine Coon foods are best for your cat.

 - Registering as an official breeder is expensive.

 - They register their kittens officially, thus incurring costs.